ImJiyun/Learning-React/10-advanced-state-management/README.md

 ---

 ## What Happens When Context Value Changes?

-When the value passed to `CartContext.Provider` changes, React re-renders all child components that are consuming that context.
+When the context value passed to `CartContext.Provider` changes, React re-renders all child components that are consuming that context.

 1. **`useContext` or `Consumer` Will Trigger Re-render:**
    Whenever `ctxValue` changes (e.g., `setShoppingCart` updates the `items` array), all components that use `useContext(CartContext)` or `CartContext.Consumer` will re-render.